KellerTCS/resume/README.md

 <h3>OBJECTIVE:</h3>
 To acquire a position in the tech industry and utilize the experience I have gained over years of working with networked systems.
 <h3>QUALIFICATIONS:</h3>
-Extensive experience in Networking and System Repair/Diagnostic/Upgrade including PC and Laptop.
-My background in the technical field has given me necessary skills in modern software applications including Microsoft Suites, Windows, Linux, and many more.
+<p>Extensive experience in Networking and System Repair/Diagnostic/Upgrade including PC and Laptop.
+My background in the technical field has given me necessary skills in modern software applications including Microsoft Suites, Windows, Linux, and many more.</p>
 <h3>Work Experience</h3>
 <div class="sectionContent">
 <article>